 This page provides complaints data at firm level by different product categories.
 The data can be accessed through our firm level sortable tables or downloaded in Excel using the links below.

-This data relates to the second half of 2015 (H2) and includes data from firms that report 500 or more complaints within this 6-month reporting period.
+This data relates to the second half of 2017 (H2) and includes data from firms that report 500 or more complaints within this six month reporting period, or 1,000 or more for an annual reporting period.

 - the number of complaints opened (or received) by the firms